eosvenezuela/iost-commands/index.md

 <br>
 <br>

-**Made with :heart: by IOST VENEZUELA**
+# IOST VENEZUELA

-This website is maintainned by IOST Venezuela, a Servi Node Candidate for the IOST Blockchain, a new consensus algorithm powered chain with the possibilities to unleash a whole new dimension of this technology.
+This website is maintainned by IOST Venezuela :heart:, a Servi Node Candidate for the IOST Blockchain, a new consensus algorithm powered chain with the possibilities to unleash a whole new dimension of this technology.
 IOST Venezuela works to use these opportunities to build the future we all want!

 Find out more about us here: [iostvenezuela.io](https://eosvenezuela.io/IOSTVenezuela.html)